Sport in Rwanda

-In Rwanda, sport is supported by the government's Sports Development Policy of October 2012.
+Sport plays a valued role in Rwanda, especially at a communal level, with football being a popular pastime and children playing informally in villages, towns and schools.
+Sport is also supported by the government's Sports Development Policy of October 2012.
 This argues that sport has a number of benefits, including bringing people together, improving national pride and unity, and improving health.
 The policy identifies challenges to the development of sport in the country, including limited infrastructure and financial capacity.
 It sets the "inspirational target" that, by 2020, Rwanda should have "a higher percentage of population playing sport than in any other African nation" and be ranked amongst the top three African countries in basketball, volleyball, cycling, athletics and Paralympic sports, and the top ten in football.
 It also aims to "foster increased participation of people in traditional sports".
 According to research published by the University of the Western Cape's Interdisciplinary Centre of Excellence for Sport Science and Development, the most popular sports in Rwanda are association football, volleyball, basketball, athletics and Paralympic sports.

 Overview

 Rwanda's first appearance at the Olympic Games was in 1984, and its first appearance at the Paralympic Games in 2004.
 The country sent seven competitors to the 2012 Summer Olympics in London, representing it in athletics, swimming, mountain biking and judo, and 15 competitors to the London Summer Paralympics to compete in athletics, powerlifting and sitting volleyball.
 Rwanda competed in the Commonwealth Games for the first time at the 2010 Games in Delhi, India, after joining the Commonwealth the year before.
 Rwandan competitors took part in athletics, boxing, road cycling and swimming.
 Rwanda sent athletes to the 2014 Games to compete in athletics, boxing, cycling, swimming and weightlifting.
 Rwanda's team at the 2014 African Youth Games had the highest proportion of female athletes (29 out of a total of 49 athletes) of any participating country.